pedrohpezzi/AgalinisBiogeography/README.md

 This repository contains the data and code for the Pezzi et al. (year) paper on the biogeographic history and diversification of *Agalinis* and *Esterhazya*.

-- `Data/` — Input data and results for most analyses.
+- `Data/` — Input data for most analyses, results for some analyses.
 - `Codes/` — Scripts and code used in the analyses.

 If what you’re looking for is not available here, it was likely too large to upload to github and is available on [Zenodo](http://www.link.com).